frankvu191/front_end_python/README.md

 4. Viewing Report
 a.
 Behave test report is generated as [behave-report.json] when the test completes.
 b.
 Run [allure serve allure-result] to view Allure report
 c.
-Screen capture for run test(open the link by browser has flash installed) https://screencast.com/t/EdBoYght9
+Screen capture for run test in local and in Jenkins(open the link by browser has flash installed) https://screencast.com/t/EdBoYght9  https://screencast.com/t/xSLWomPkx2N